PM seeks nation's forgiveness for tough decisions, says India will surely defeat coronavirus

-_ Prime Minister Narendra Modi on Sunday sought the nation's forgiveness for imposing a monumental lockdown on the country, but said "we have to win ... and we will definitely win the battle" against the unprecedented menace of coronavirus that has claimed 25 lives in India so far.
-In his monthly Mann ki Baat radio address to the nation, Modi also praised the front-line workers in the fight against the virus as well as countless workers in the essential services who are ensuring the country doesn't come to a complete standstill in the 21-day lockdown announced on March 24
+Prime Minister Narendra Modi on Sunday sought the nation's forgiveness for imposing a monumental lockdown on the country, saying it was a question of life and death and expressed confidence that "we will definitely win the battle" against the coronavirus menace that has claimed 25 lives in India so far.
+In his monthly Mann ki Baat radio address to the nation, Modi also praised the front-line workers in the fight against the virus as well as countless workers in the essential services who are ensuring the country doesn't come to a complete standstill in the 21-day lockdown announced on March 24.

-"I seek forgiveness ..
-I am sure you will forgive me that you had to undergo so much trouble.
-Some people will say what kind of prime minister is this but these are special circumstances.
-You had to undergo problems I understand but there is no other way out to fight the coronavirus," he said.
+"I seek forgiveness ...
+I strongly feel, you will forgive me.
+When I see my poor brothers and sisters, then I definitely feel that they would say what kind of prime minister is this who has put us in this trouble.
+I specially seek their forgiveness.
+You had to undergo problems.
+I understand but there is no other way out to fight the coronavirus for a country with a population of 130 crore," he said.
 "But this is a battle for life and death."
-"Coronavirus is bent on killing people therefore entire humanity must unite and resolve to eliminate it," he said in the address that lasted more than 30 minutes and featured two former coronavirus patients and a doctor.
-Modi reminded people that "we have to maintain social distance, not emotional and human distance" as he urged people to utilise the time spent at home in re-engaging themselves in old hobbies an reconnecting wit old friends.
+According to the Health Ministry Update released an hour before Modi's address, India has recorded a total of 979 cases and 25 deaths so far.
+The prime minister said looking at what the world is going through, this (lockdown) was the "only way left."
+"After all, the safety of you and your families has to be ensured.
+Once again, I apologise for any inconvenience, any hardship caused to you," he said.
+To drive home his point, Modi referred to an ancient Indian adage that means an illness and its scourge should be nipped in the bud because when it becomes incurable with passage of time its treatment is very difficult.

+He also described as "unfortunate" incidents where some of those suspected coronavirus carriers under home quarantine are being ill-treated or ostracised by others.
+"I am greatly pained to learn of these instances.
+This is very unfortunate.
+We need to understand that in the current circumstances, we need to ensure social distance, not human or emotional distance.
+These people are not criminals, " he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)